nooralbonne/Daily-Diary/README.md

 - Handles exceptions during file operations (e.g., file not found, invalid date format).
 - Validates user input to ensure correct format for date entries.

-## Stretch Goals

-- Implement a search feature to find entries based on date or keyword within content.

 ## Dependencies

 - .NET Core SDK for compiling and running the application.
 - Xunit for unit testing.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.